maxhbooth/TinyReturns/readme.md

 ###Web Report

 Through Visual Studio, right click on External.Web to Set as StartUp Project.
 The website is implemented through Web.Controllers.PortfolioPerformanceController and called with Index().
 We need to GetPortfolioPerformance() for each of the portfolios we want to display.
-We CreatePortfolioModel(PortfolioWithPerformance, MonthYear)
-where the PortfolioWithPerformance is an entry in the TinyReturns webpage chart.
-Each entry has a number, name, and ReturnSeries. and a benchmark array where each benchmark has a number, name, and ReturnSeries where ReturnSeries: an array of monthly returns; financial math An entry is created by:
+We CreatePortfolioModel(PortfolioWithPerformance, MonthYear) where the PortfolioWithPerformance is an entry in the TinyReturns webpage chart.
+Each entry has a number, name, and ReturnSeries and a benchmark array where each benchmark has a number, name, and ReturnSeries where ReturnSeries: an array of monthly returns; financial math An entry is created by:
 PublicWebReportFacade creates an entry (Number, Name, OneMonth,ThreeMonth, YearToDate)